---Step One is to select the planning module from the drop-down menu at the top left.

---Step Two is to click on My Dashboard / Academic Program Review / your program

---Step Three is to click on the action plan goal you want to open (select "edit to input information) or click on "Add New Item" (top left) and select "Program Review Self-Study Action Goal".
-Do not select a followup action goal or follow-up short report.
-Enter a number and a title and click "save and close" to save the new goal.
+- --Step One is to select the planning module from the drop-down menu at the top left. - --Step Two is to click on My Dashboard / Academic Assessment and Action Planning / your program. - --Step Three is to click on the action plan goal you want to open.
+Select "edit" to input information, and click "save and close" to save. - --To add a new action plan goal, click on "Add New Item" (top right) and select "Action Plan from Program Review Self-Study".
+Do not select follow-up action planning.
+Enter a number and a title and click "save and close" to save a new goal.